Nature is not a place to visit. It is home. – Gary Snyder

 Prior knowledge of the local environment means you care about the place you visit and the people who live there.

 Support locally owned businesses and tour companies providing stable jobs, training, and income-earning opportunities for residents.
-Always look for local and sustainable products both in food and souvenirs.
+Always look for local products, both in food and souvenirs.

 Have you heard the saying, “Leave nothing but footprints”?
-Well, this is what it means when you travel on an ecotourism approach.
-Try engaging in beach clean-ups, turtle camps, community workshops and education activities, food banks, and many other community-oriented activities.
-Volunteering will help you gain a deeper understanding of the local’s perspective on tourism while contributing to the destination’s sustainable development.
+Well, this is what it means when you travel on with an eco-conscious approach.
+Try engaging in beach clean-ups, turtle camps, community workshops, and education activities, food banks, and many other community-oriented activities.
+Volunteering will help you gain a deeper understanding of the local’s perspective on tourism while contributing to the destination’s development.

-Some companies present themselves as sustainable ecotourism operators, however, not all of them are truly committed to sustainability.
-Before booking accommodation or an experience, make sure they are part of an eco-label certification system or provide concrete examples of sustainability practices such as waste management, recycling, renewable energy use, and energy efficiency.
+Some companies present themselves as eco-conscious tourism operators; however, not all are truly committed to responsible practices.
+Before booking accommodations or experiences, ensure they are part of an eco-label certification system or have implemented concrete examples of eco-conscious practices such as waste management, recycling, renewable energy use, and energy efficiency.

 We hope you feel more inspired to become an eco-conscious traveler and book your next holiday accommodation with EcoHotels.com.
-Let us know in the comments what other ways you think we can contribute as eco-travelers to the local communities we visit!
+Let us know in the comments what other ways you think we can contribute as eco-conscious travelers to the local communities we visit!